tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Breath Spell_: For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the void_ this turn if you wish.

-#### Calling the Blood
+### Calling the Blood

 Close-quarters spell

 Daily

-**Effect:** Randomly select an icon (preferably a sorcerous one).
-You gain some surprising or bizarre magical effect associated with the power of that icon to assist you.
+**Effect:** Randomly select a relationship (preferably a sorcerous one).
+You gain some surprising or bizarre magical effect associated with the power of that relationship to assist you.
 The effect is entirely up to the GM, though the immediate impact of the spell should always be favorable for you.
-The long-term consequences of randomly invoking the power of an icon that may be an enemy might not be favorable for you, and should be played for narrative interest by the GM, particularly if the impact of the spell was huge for you.
+The long-term consequences of randomly invoking the power of a relatioship that may be an enemy might not be favorable for you, and should be played for narrative interest by the GM, particularly if the impact of the spell was huge for you.
 Since this is a daily spell, sizeable impact is fine, but don't award any extra effect for empowered casting, especially since the spell can be cast effectively out of combat.

-##### Epic Feat
+#### Epic Feat

 Randomly choose twice, then choose the single result you prefer.

-#### Silver Flame
+### Silver Flame

 Close-quarters spell